intelligent-machine-learning/dlrover/docs/design/easydl.md

-# EasyDL Design
+# DLRover Design

-EasyDL is an automatic distributed deep learning system for parameter server based training jobs.
+DLRover is an automatic distributed deep learning system.
-EasyDL system can help users train their models with minimal efforts.
-For example, with EasyDL, users need not provide any resource configuration for their deep learning training jobs.
-Instead, EasyDL can pick up the appropriate resource configuration for each job smartly and continue to optimize those jobs during their runtime.
+DLRover can help users train their models with minimal efforts.
+For example, with DLRover, users need not provide any resource configuration for their deep learning training jobs.
+Instead, DLRover can pick up the appropriate resource configuration for each job smartly and continue to optimize those jobs during their runtime.

-Currently, EasyDL system has supported automatic resource configuration.
+Currently, DLRover has supported automatic resource configuration.
-However, the final goal of EasyDL is to make the whole deep learning model training automatic.
+However, the final goal of DLRover is to make the whole deep learning model training automatic.

 ## Background

-In parameter server based jobs, all relevant parameters of a model are distributed on the parameter server nodes.
-Each worker node takes partial training data as input and compute new parameters.
-After that, the worker node sends update parameters to the parameter server node which is keeping parameters.
+In parameter server based jobs, all relevant parameters of a model are distributed across parameter servers.
+Each worker takes partial training data as input and compute gradients of parameters.
+After that, the worker node sends update gradients to the parameter server node which is keeping parameters.

 However, model developers (users) have to learn more rather than model training algorithms when they are using those jobs to train their models.
 In order to